-*On this date in 2010, the black community in Oakland, California, protested and verdict in the death of another black man by an Oakland police officer.
+*On this date in 2010, the Black community in Oakland, California, protested the verdict in the death of another black man by an Oakland police officer.

 Police made over 150 arrests as a crowd broke windows and knocked down fences.
 The Los Angeles Superior Court decision sentenced a former white transit officer to the minimum term for fatally shooting unarmed Oscar Grant.
 The unrest was the latest in the case against defendant Johannes Mehserle, which has provoked periodic racial strife in Oakland since he shot and killed Grant while trying to arrest him on an Oakland train platform nearly two years ago.